swcarpentry/git-novice/05-extra.md

 In particular, you might find it useful to add aliases.
 These are like shortcuts for longer git commands.
-For example, if you get sick of typing `git checkout` all the time, you could run the command,
+For example, if you get sick of typing `git checkout` all the time, you could run the command:

 ~~~ {.bash}
 $ git config --global alias.co checkout
 ~~~

-Now if we return to the example from [A Better Kind of Backup](01-backup.md) where we run,
+Now if we return to the example from [A Better Kind of Backup](01-backup.md) where we ran:

 ~~~ {.bash}
 $ git checkout f22b25e mars.txt
 ~~~

-we could now instead type,
+we could now instead type:

 ~~~ {.bash}
 $ git co f22b25e mars.txt